 The next theorem delineates the channel through which the promotion quota operates.

 \begin{theorem} Under the assumption that $\bar\mu+\ul\mu>1$, equilibria of the game with quota coincide with the impartial equilibria of the baseline model. \end{theorem}

-Time has not quelled controversy over affirmative action quotas since their introductions in the 1960s and 1970s.
-Recent studies seek to understand the channels through which affirmative action quotas operate, as well as the duration of their effects (see \citealt{holzer2000assessing}, \citealt{fang2011theories}, and \citealt{doleac2021review} for surveys).
+Time has not quelled controversy over affirmative action quotas since their introductions in the 1960s and 1970s, with recent studies seeking to understand the channels through which affirmative action quotas operate (see \citealt{holzer2000assessing}, \citealt{fang2011theories}, and \citealt{doleac2021review} for surveys).
 Theorem~\ref{thm_aa} adds to this debate, showing that in the current context, the promotion quota operates through eliminating the discriminatory equilibrium of the baseline model without impacting on the impartial equilibria.
-Furthermore, the use of quota does not generate any new equilibrium as a byproduct.
-While the first finding is somewhat anticipated, the second one invokes a more nuanced argument (to be presented shortly), and sets our analysis apart from alternative models of Arrovian discrimination.\footnote{For example, in the model studied by \cite{coateloury1993}, the use of affirmative action quota may generate new, ``patronizing,'' equilibria, whereby the minority group works even less harder than before.}
+More interestingly, the use of quota does not generate any new equilibrium as a byproduct --- a result that sets our analysis apart from alternative models of Arrovian discrimination such as \cite{coateloury1993}, in which the use of quota may generate new, ``patronizing,'' equilibria whereby the minority group works even less harder than before.

-As for the duration of quota's effect, our result offers a bleak possibility: in the case where the discriminatory equilibrium is the most profitable to the principal, lifting the quota will probably reverse its effect, as the principal's ultimate goal is best achieved by the discriminatory equilibrium.
-Such a reversal may not be welfare detrimental though, since we cannot Pareto rank the discriminatory equilibrium against the impartial equilibria in general.